 I note that pregnant women should not consume alcohol, and that this remedy will be unsuitable for women whose babies feed very frequently, women with a history of alcohol abuse, or women suffering postnatal depression.

-Some herbs help stimulate circulation; these include ginger, cayenne pepper, and cinnamon.
+Some herbs help stimulate circulation; these include ginger (hot ginger tea can be particularly helpful), cayenne pepper, and cinnamon.
 Herbal preparations such as "winter warmth", tablets, or simply including these ingredients in your cooking helps some women.
 Ginkgo Biloba may also be of help (Muir et al 2002).
 The suggested dosage of ginkgo as a tea is one tablespoon per cup, and 2-3 cups a day.
 You should check with your Doctor before taking ginkgo, as it may reduce clotting, so isn't recommended if there is any potential bleeding for mother or baby, and it should never be combined with blood thinners, aspirin, ibuprofen, coumadin or arthritis medications.
 I also note that ginkgo may prevent ovulation.

 Your midwife, lactation consultant, or a la leche league leader can provide further help for women with Raynaud’s.